peterkaminski/obsidian-settings-manager/README.md

 - List the vaults Obsidian knows about.
 - Copy the settings, plugins, and snippets from one vault to all the other vaults.
+- Dry-run option to see what it woud do but not do it.
+- Show a diff of what would change if a copy was done.
 - Execute a command within each vault.
 - List or remove backup files from the `.obsidian` directory.